CebolaLab/ChIPmentation/README.md

 multiqc *.html
 ```

 The total number of DNA reads is given in the fastQC report under 'Total Sequences'.
 If using paired-end reads, the total sequences in one file (R1 *or* R2) is the number of DNA fragments.
-Sum the total reads in the read 1 (R1) *and* read r (R2) files to calculate the **total number of reads**.
+Sum the total reads in the read 1 (R1) *and* read 2 (R2) files to calculate the **total number of reads**.
 (Note that for paired-end reads, each DNA fragment has two reads since it is sequenced from both ends).
 If a sample has been sequenced across multiple lanes, sum together all of the 'total sequences' to calculate the total number of reads.

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) **QC value:** input the total number of reads into the QC spreadsheet.